vanhoefm/fragattacks/research/README.md

 ### Interpreting test results

+First, the injection scripts only test the most important behaviour.
+The best way to confirm that injection is properly working is to **perform the vulnerability tests against devices that are known to be vulnerable**, and confirming that the tool correctly identifies the device(s) as vulnerable.

 In case the injection tests are not working, try to first unplug your Wi-Fi dongles and reboot your computer.
 If the tests still fail, try to use a different network card to monitor whether frames are injected properly.
 I observed that sometimes frames are in fact properly injected, but the second network card (`wlan1`